Rossman360/journal/journal.md

 to play WoW on said iMac, so I'm wondering if running OS X off a speedy USB stick would get the job done.

+. . .

+I had a keyboard order to fulfill, and when I tried installing the drivers for my label printer, I corrupted the whole operating system, so I walked to the post office and mailed it the old fashoned way.
+I went to Aldi after that and bought plums, clementines, turkey and ramen.
+I walked home and played WoW until 6:30, when Charlie and Dulci came over to discuss/rehearse.
+I played WoW until 2AM after that.

+	-XI.XV-

+ I woke and played WoW until I heard a cough from Erica, and then went downstairs to make coffee.
+I played for most of the day and excitedly went to Ingles at one point.
+I resumed playing after that until Brody came over and started futzing with the electricity.
+After he left, I got about 2 more hours in, hit level 19 and went to sleep at 2AM.

+ 	-XI.XVI-

+  I woke, made coffee, drank it downstairs, made another, came upstairs and did a few quests, including starting my aquatic quest three levels too late.
+I was snooping around for half of the Silverpine medallion when I found an island full of Merlocks.
+I noticed they were the same level as me, so I figured I would kill some for fun.
+I got ganked on the first pull, used a potion and barely survived.
+When I noticed there was an herb nearby, I got extra greedy.
+I decided I would hang on the island and clear out murlocks for a while, but foolishly started my second pull before my potion cooldown was up.
+I got ganked again, and, with nowhere to run, died rather unavoidably.
+Even if I had had a potion available, I don't think I would have been able to swim out of range or fight them both off.

+  I was surprisingly accepting, perhaps even less annoyed than if I had died on a normal server.
+I sat in the hammock, took a bath, sat in the hammock again, reflected and came upstairs to write in my journal.
+I'm going to start another Tauren druid and I'm excited about it.
+I will probably change up my talent tree but maintain the same professions, and think extra hard about my keybindings and how to best use QMK.